2024-2025 NHL Elo Ratings & Projections

 What is this?

 This is an elo forecast based on FiveThirtyEight's deprecated NHL Elo model and forecast.
 You can read about how the original version works on FiveThirtyEight's website.
-Model credit to @ryanabest and @neil_paine, with modifications as detailed in the version history above.
+Model credit to @ryanabest and @neil_paine, with modifications outlined below.
 This website is not affiliated with FiveThirtyEight or ABC News.

 How does it work?